iamsagar99/FM_smart-farming-solution/ideas-workbook/soil-moisture-prediction.md

 ### 4. Model Development
 - **Model Selection**:
-  - **Time-Series Models**: Use models suitable for time-series prediction, such as Long Short-Term Memory (LSTM) networks, Recurrent Neural Networks (RNN), or ARIMA models.
+  - **Time-Series Models**: Use models suitable for time-series prediction, such as Long Short-Term Memory (LSTM) networks, Recurrent Neural Networks (RNN), or ARIMA models         whichever fits best.

 - **Training and Validation**:
   - **Training Data**: Use historical soil moisture and temperature data to train the model.